 Officially launched in January 2012, the Leadership Academy was created from a LightWorks initiative geared toward developing leadership skills in faculty and staff within sustainability and related research fields.
 These first members (cohort I) participated in workshops that shaped and advanced leadership skills while providing networking and peer-mentoring opportunities.

-In January 2014, the Leadership Academy broadened its reach, looking university-wide for the brightest and best from all departments and colleges to form cohort II.
+In January 2014, the Leadership Academy broadened its reach, looking university-wide for the brightest and best from all departments and colleges to form cohort II and subsequent cohorts.

 value for leaders

-The Leadership Academy provides a year-long series of workshops, informal peer-mentoring (“brown-bag”) sessions and networking opportunities for current and emerging leaders at ASU.
+The Leadership Academy provides a series of training workshops, supplemental “brown-bag” leadership seminars, peer coaching, and networking opportunities with alumni.

 criteria for leaders